2i2c-org/team-compass/projects/managed-hubs/support.md

 Incident
   An event that significantly degrades the JupyterHub service.
 Support requests that are related to incidents should be prioritized over all other work items.
 Here are a few common examples of incidents:

-  1. The hub is inaccessible to a significant number of users.
+  1. The hub is inaccessible to a number of users.
-  2. A significant number of users are unable to start their servers.
+  2. A number of users are unable to start their servers.
-  3. A significant number of users cannot create Dask Gateway clusters.
+  3. A number of users cannot create Dask Gateway clusters.

   We do not have a limit on the support time we provide related to incidents (as opposed to Change and Guidance requests, which have a {term}`Support Budget`).